okube-ai/laktory/docs/concepts/sourcessinks.md

     as_stream=True,
 )
 ```
+This type of data source adapts to its execution context.

-* Single Worker Execution: The source uses the in-memory output DataFrame from
+* Single Worker Execution: The source uses the in-memory output dataframe from
   the upstream node.
 * Multi-Workers Execution: The source uses the upstream node sink as a source
-  for read the DataFrame.
+  for read the dataframe.
 * DLT Execution: The source uses `dlt.read()` and `dlt,read_stream()` to read
   data from the upstream node.